uchicago-dsi/poultry-cafos/README.md

 ### Step 2: Run the notebook that create North Carolina predictions
 Since the full US data will takes a long time to run, we will focus on North Carolina first.
-Go to `notesbooks/Data Exploration.ipynb` and run all cells before "we plot the NC predictions".
+Go to `notesbooks/Data Exploration.ipynb` and run all cells in the section `Data Filtering`(before `Data Visualization`).
 A geojson file named `../output/nc_predictions.geojson` will be saved in the `output` folder.

 ### Step 3: Run filtering script
 ```bash